roooodcastro/live_speed/README.md

 ## What is this?

 Live Speed is an implementation of the card game "Speed".
-Speed is a card game, played with a standard 52-card deck.
-The main goal is to get rid of all of your own cards before your opponents.
-It's mainly a speed-based game, as opposed to a more strategy-focused card game.
+Speed is a fast-paced card game, played with a standard 52-card deck.
+Its main goal is to play and get rid of all of your cards before your opponent does.
+It's a game more heavily focused on speed and reflexes, and less on strategy.

 Live Speed is meant to be played online with friends or strangers.
 You can also play against a CPU player.
 It was developed using the following stack: